 How is a notification of award different from a standard award letter you would issue from a purchasing department?
 Basically, they are the same document, they have the same intent and perform the same functions.
 In this series of posts we are providing sample letters which can be used in the request for quote or request for proposal award process.
 This letter would be used when you wish to advise a Vendor they have been selected and will be awarded the tender they recently bid on.

 Here is a free notification of award sample letter that we use: (more…)

 A rejection letter is another term used by purchasing personnel as part of the notification process in a post tender scenario.
-In essence, you are notifying unsuccessful bidders that they will not be awarded the business.
-It is a respectful and formal way of providing closure much like an award letter or how a notification of award is used but unfortunately for the opposite reason.
+In essence, you are notifying unsuccessful bidders that they will not be awarded your business.
+It is a respectful and formal way of providing closure.
+Much like an award letter or how a notification of award is used but unfortunately for the opposite reason.

-They inform all the Vendors of your position in respect to the bid.
-Issuing an award is the fun or pleasant part of this task and completing rejection letters are not so fun however we will attempt to explain why they are important.
+They inform all the Vendors of your position in relation to the bid.
+Issuing an award is the fun or pleasant part of the tender process, completing rejection letters … not so fun.
+Rejection letters are important and we will do our best to attempt to explain why.

 Why is this important?
 If you consider the recipients position, manpower and scheduling needs then you can quickly appreciate the importance of releasing the Vendor if they are not required.
-Regardless of whether it is for supply of materials, manufacturing requirements or service related work it is still the same.
-It is both respectful and prudent to efficiently review all bids during the tender process and not permit it to drag out for 3 months.
+Regardless of whether it is for the supply of materials, manufacturing requirements or service related work, it is still the same.
+It is both respectful and prudent to efficiently review all bids during the tender process and avoid allowing it to drag out for months on end.

-Vendors are partners in your supply chain and they do incur a cost when submitting a bid to your issued RFQ or RFP.
-It is a professional courtesy to always inform bidders of either award or rejection and it is important to be on good terms as you do want them to participate in future tenders of a similar nature.
+Vendors are partners in your supply chain and they do incur a cost when submitting a bid to your RFQ or RFP.
+It is a professional courtesy to inform bidders of either an award or rejection and it is important to remain on good terms as you do want them to participate in future tenders of a similar nature.
 So, a simple rejection letter can go (more…)